HardisonCo/.github/international/albania/al-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with al_Health systems in Albania.
+This document outlines how HMS-ACT is integrated with al-health systems in Albania.